 This is part of the reason why we are very selective in the clients with whom we choose to work.
 We use an interview process to ensure that expectations are managed on both sides.

-We work exclusively with clients in B2B markets who have a minimum monthly marketing budget of $2500.00 with a yearly commitment.
+We work exclusively with clients who have a minimum monthly marketing budget of $2500.00 with a yearly commitment.
 The larger the monthly marketing budget a client can provide, the more work we dedicate to that company's online market dominance.

 In competitive markets, your company is competing for the same space with industry giants that have massive budgets and extensive resources to devote to their internet marketing strategy.
 This is why it takes constant building and promotion to compete.